Maryland Equal Pay Commission

 II.
 House Bill 1004 Overview

-- The Commission shall consist of:
+- The commission shall consist of:

-- The Secretary of DLLR, or designee;
+- The Secretary of the Maryland Department of Labor, or designee;

 - The Commissioner, or designee;

-- The Executive Director of the Commission on Civil Rights, or designee; and
+- The Executive Director of the commission on Civil Rights, or designee; and

 - The following members appointed by the Governor: